When you sign-up through links on our site, we may earn an affiliate commission. Learn more >

 Here’s a quick look at the three biggest online sportsbooks that might be available in Delaware soon:

-One of the oldest sports betting companies in the world, William Hill also operates a successful online casino and online poker room.
-Originally from Europe, Will Hill has supplied betting software to various US casinos and is also operating in other states where sports betting has been made legal.
+One of the oldest sports betting companies in the world, Caesars Sportsbook former William Hill also operates a successful online casino and online poker room.
+Originally from Europe, Caesars has supplied betting software to various US casinos and is also operating in other states where sports betting has been made legal.

 Right now there are no options for betting on sports online in Delaware but we expect that to change soon.
 Until then you can bet on basically any sport you can think of as long as it’s in-person at any of the three casinos we mentioned before.